-The revenue from water supply, sewerage and waste water treatment services are realized by the Company as per the Concession Contract and the effective legislation, in particular the Law of Regulation of the water supply and sewerage services (LRWSSS) and the relevant subordinate legislation.
+The revenue from water supply, sewerage and waste water treatment services are realized by the Group as per the Concession Contract and the effective legislation, in particular the Law of Regulation of the water supply and sewerage services (LRWSSS) and the relevant subordinate legislation.
 As per Art.5 of LRWSSS, the prices of the water supply and sewerage services rendered are subject to regulation by the Energy and Water Regulatory Commission (EWRC).
+Within the approved for the relevant period Business Plan the Group proposes also and defends its price applications, which are reviewed and approved with decisions of the EWRC.

-Revenue from water supply, sewage and waste water treatment is recognized on basis of quantities of water measured through the water measuring devices (WMD).
+Revenue from water supply, sewage and wastewater treatment is recognized on basis of quantities of water measured through the water measuring devices (WMD).